grahamj/kodiak-ha/README.md

 Create an automation with a numeric state trigger on the entity with a `below` value to do something when a tractor is nearby.

 You can also copy the GPS coordinates to a device tracker.
-This will allow you to see the tractor on the map and base automations on the trcker state being a zone (eg. Home).
+This will allow you to see the tractor on the map and base automations on whether the tracker state corresponds with a zone (eg. Home).

 Just create the following automation and the tracker will be created automatically: